code-renesanse/swen/README.md

   * [ ] **removeEventListener**
   * [x] **setId**
   * [ ] Consider removing this custom HTML Element type / implementation as it is redundant
+  * [ ] Remove selectUnselectButtonFunction because it is depricated and buggy
 * index.html - template
   * Create html elements with JS
     * [x] *model-selection-holder* div